NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-02-29-Using-static-code-analysis-tools.md

 The optimization tips in the lint-results.html will take all the paramters(such as Security,Performance,Overdraw,Unused resources etc) into the consideration.

-**More reading**
+**More reading**<br/>
-1.For more details about the [Lint](http://developer.android.com/tools/help/lint.html) visit the developer website.
+1.For more details about the [Lint](http://developer.android.com/tools/help/lint.html) visit the developer website.<br/>
-2.You can also build  `Custom Lint` checks if you think that built-in Lint checks are not enough,get started by visiting this [blog post](https://lab.getbase.com/custom-lint-checks-part-1/).
+2.You can also build  `Custom Lint` checks if you think that built-in Lint checks are not enough,get started by visiting this [blog post](https://lab.getbase.com/custom-lint-checks-part-1/).<br/>